ktechmidas/pmcf/doc/source/user/schema/instance.rst

 :args:
         A dictionary of arguments to be passed to the provisioner.
 The

-AWSFWProvisioner has the following mandatory fields:
+The args dict for AWSFWProvisioner has the following mandatory fields:

 :apps:
         A list of applications to install